 Licensing Festivals & Public Events

 There are a number of things to consider for anyone thinking of staging or organising an event in a public space at which alcohol is to be sold.
-If the location for the event (e.g. a public park or estate grounds) does not carry a licence of its own then an application must be made to Court to extend an existing licence of a local public bar in the area to cover the event in question.
+Licensing Festivals enables the sale of alcohol at that event (e.g. a public park or estate grounds).
+If the event does not carry a licence of its own then an application must be made to Court to extend an existing licence of a local public bar in the area to cover the event in question.

 Any event management plan must deal with issues such as crowd control, traffic management and fire safety issues as well as a number of other critical points e.g medical response/first aid and notice to the public in the area.
 Anyone unfamiliar with the process of completing an Event Management Plan can engage a promoter or an event management agency who will advise on and complete the event management plan in the form required for approval by all stakeholders and the Court.